 - Or go crazy and invest the money!

 Note that interest rates may change every now and then, so you do need to check what the rates are in February for Li Chun.

-In any case, since even fengshui masters aren’t convinced that Li Chun really works, these investments or a high-interest savings account might give you better odds of, you know, actually making money.
+In any case, even some fengshui masters aren’t convinced that Li Chun really works.
+So these investments or a high-interest savings account might give you better odds of, you know, actually making money.

-Share this article with someone who is into picking auspicious Li Chun dates to ‘huat’ this year.
+Share this article with someone who is into picking auspicious Li Chun timings to ‘huat’ this year.